andreamoleri/DataArchitecture/README.md

 In Cassandra, the focus is on data denormalization and creating tables in such a way that the main queries can be executed with maximum efficiency.
 This approach translates into:

-1. **Table design**: Tables should be designed with the queries that will be executed in mind, rather than focusing on data normalization.
+1. **Table design:** Tables should be designed with the queries that will be executed in mind, rather than focusing on data normalization.
 This implies that related data is often stored together in the same table to minimize join operations.

-2. **Partition keys and clustering**: The choice of partition keys is crucial for evenly distributing data across cluster nodes and ensuring that queries are efficient.
+2. **Partition keys and clustering:** The choice of partition keys is crucial for evenly distributing data across cluster nodes and ensuring that queries are efficient.
 Clustering keys are used to order the data within a partition, facilitating quick access to ordered data.

-3. **Scalability and replication**: Cassandra is designed to be highly scalable, with write and read capacity distributed across multiple nodes.
+3. **Scalability and replication:** Cassandra is designed to be highly scalable, with write and read capacity distributed across multiple nodes.
 Data is replicated on different nodes to ensure availability and fault tolerance.
 The configuration of replicas can affect query performance in terms of latency and throughput.

 Therefore, while MongoDB offers various query optimization techniques, such as the use of indexes and the optimization of aggregation pipelines, Cassandra relies on an initial data model design that considers query needs from the outset.
 This makes careful planning during the database design phase essential to achieve maximum performance in Cassandra.
 In practice, if a Cassandra data model needs optimization, it was likely poorly designed and needs to be redone.